mspinksosu/NESBot/README.md

 I've been asked to help a friend on an endeavour to build and program a Nintendo NES to drive motors and servos.
 The goal of this project is to learn hardware design and how to program the NES's 2A03 processor.
 I will designing most of the hardware for this project.

 ####Program Execution
 We are going to strive to use the NES processor as much as possible, and not rely on a microcontroller to do all the heavy lifting.
-This means that the program must be executed from a real cartridge, just it would back in the day.
+This means that the program must be executed from a real cartridge, just like it would back in the day.

 ####Cartridge Memory
 Right now my cartridge is based on an [NROM cart](http://wiki.nesdev.com/w/index.php/NROM) which will have 32kB of program memory and 8kB of character memory.